The Na Hoku Solitaire Collection

 I.G.I has no affiliation with any gem or jewelry sales organizations, resulting in the optimum platform for total independence in reporting accurate and consistent results.

-Na Hoku Solitaire diamonds of 1/2 carat or larger are accompanied by an I.G.I.
+Na Hoku Solitaire center diamonds of 1/2 carat or larger are accompanied by an I.G.I.
 Diamond Report showing the individual number, description, and information regarding the diamond's shape and cut, proportions, finish, clarity grade, color grade, and cut grade.
-All Na Hoku Solitaire diamonds are laser inscribed; "Na Hoku".
-Diamonds of 1/2 carat or larger are laser inscribed with "Na Hoku" and the I.G.I. diamond number on the diamond's girdle; visible using 10X magnification.
+All Na Hoku Solitaire center diamonds are laser inscribed; "Na Hoku".
+Na Hoku Solitaire center diamonds of 1/2 carat or larger are laser inscribed with "Na Hoku" and the I.G.I. diamond number on the diamond's girdle; visible using 10X magnification.

 The I.G.I.
 Diamond Report is essentially a statement attesting to the authenticity of a diamond and provides a reliable and accurate report of its identity and grade based on an internationally recognized system.